sntioudis/papreca/documentation/examples.md

 \anchor examples

 > **Important note:**
-> To be able to run all the examples below, please ensure that you have built your LAMMPS library with the following packages: MOLECULE, RIGID, and QEQ.
+> To be able to run all the examples below, please ensure that you have built your LAMMPS library with the following packages: EXTRA-DUMP, MOLECULE, RIGID, and QEQ.
 See \ref installation and the relevant [LAMMPS documentation page](https://docs.lammps.org/Build_package.html) for more information.

 \section brownian Your first PAPRECA simulation: Brownian Diffusion (random walk)